LAST UPDATED ON

 It is a great, garden by the sea

 …You get the gist.

-A Guide to the Yucatan Peninsula – Getting To Puerto Morelos
+Getting To Puerto Morelos

 From Cancun airport take the Riviera/ADO bus to Playa del Carmen, which runs hourly from 10:30.
 The bus departs from Terminal 2, east end (terminal faces north).
 Buy a ticket for Puerto Morelos just inside the terminal or on the bus.
 Ask the driver to stop at Puerto Morelos.

-A Guide to the Yucatan Peninsula Puerto Morelos – See/Do
+Puerto Morelos Travel Guide – See/Do

 Hire a bike …and roam around the place, view the colourful neo-modern Spanish Colonial architecture of some of the holiday homes in the village outskirts.
 Watch out for guard dogs.
 The Port itself isn’t big, and it’s your best form of transportation getting to and from your digs.
 Try not to drunk/cycle.
 Hire Bicycles from $10AUD/day from DiversPoint.